 2.1.
-Code of Practice and Guidelines
+Code of Practice and guidelines

-Familiarise themselves with this Code of Practice, and the departmental supervisory arrangements.
+Familiarise themselves with the University regulations for research degrees and associated policies, this Code of Practice, and the departmental supervisory arrangements.

 2.2.
-Regular Meetings
+Regular meetings

-Professional practice supervisors must maintain regular contact with the student through meetings during the period when the supervised professional practice is taking place; research supervisors must maintain regular contact with the student until the thesis has been submitted and, if this arises, during any referral period.
+Professional practice supervisors must maintain regular contact with the student through meetings during the period when the supervised professional practice is taking place; research supervisors must maintain regular contact with the student until the thesis has been submitted and, if this arises, during any referral period and corrections.
+In the case of distance learning students, supervisors must maintain regular contact with the student through electronic and/or other means.